proofzero/rollupid/platform/starbase/README.md

 # @kubelt/starbase

-A Kubelt-platform application for managing a user's dapps.
+A Rollup-platform application for managing a user's dapps.

 ## development